 3. Microsoft

-When searching for a job, some felons overlook major companies like Microsoft.
+When searching for a job, some felons overlook major employers like Microsoft.
 The reality is, however, that this company has a history of hiring felons and frequently offers felon-friendly jobs.

 In the past, programs like the Workforce Foundation have collaborated with Microsoft to remove employment barriers.